 My research has been published in journals such as Journal of Educational Administration, Educational Management Administration and Leadership, International Journal of Leadership in Education, Education and Urban Society, Mindfulness, College Student Affairs Journal, and in practitioner outlets such as The Learning Professional and Education Canada.

-I am currently (2020-2021) the program chair of Social Emotional Learning Special Interest Group (SIG), Secretary/treasurer of International Studies SIG, and secretary of Leadership for School Improvement SIG under American Educational Research Association (AERA).
+I am currently (2021-2022) the outgoing program chair of Social Emotional Learning Special Interest Group (SIG), Secretary/treasurer of International Studies SIG, and program chair of Leadership for School Improvement SIG under American Educational Research Association (AERA).
 I am also on the organization committee of the Consortium for the Study of Leadership and Ethics in Education (CSLEE)’s Values and Leadership Conference.